Kidney cancer is a type of cancer that starts in the cells of the kidney.

 - Smoking – People who smoke have almost twice the risk of developing kidney cancer as nonsmokers.
-Up to one-third of all kidney cancers are thought to be related to smoking.
+Up to one in three of all kidney cancers are thought to be related to smoking.

-- Obesity – Excess body fat may cause changes in certain hormones that can lead to kidney cancer.
+- Obesity – Too much body fat may cause changes to some hormones that can lead to kidney cancer.

 - Kidney failure – People with end-stage kidney disease have a higher risk of developing kidney cancer.